-&lt;sup>3 Our results also imply that contemporaneous improvements in morbidity (eye disease, in particular) may not have large effects on growth going forward, since the impact we observe today is likely the accumulated which argues that climate and deep historical factors have helped shape the contemporary income distribution (e.g., Olsson and Hibbs, 2005; Nunn, 2008; Feyrer and Sacerdote, 2009; Ashraf and Galor, 2013; Michalopoulos and Papaioannou, 2013; for a survey, see Nunn, 2014).
+article is related to a recent empirical literature, which argues that climate and deep historical factors have helped shape the contemporary income distribution (e.g. Olsson and Hibbs, 2005; Feyrer and Sacerdote, 2009; Ashraf and Galor, 2013; Michalopoulos and Papaioannou, 2013; for a survey, see Nunn, 2014).

 We proceed as follows.
-In the next section we provide evidence of a reduced-form link between UV-R and economic activity, both at the country and the sub-national level.
+In the next section, we provide evidence of a reduced-form link between UV-R and economic activity, both at the country and the sub-national level.
 Subsequently, Section 3 explores the hypothesized mechanism, which links UV-R to global income disparities.
 Section 4 concludes.

-2. UV-R and Development: The Reduced Form
+2. UV-R AND DEVELOPMENT: THE REDUCED FORM

 2.1.
-Cross-Country Analysis: Specification
+Cross-country analysis: specification

-The specification we use to analyze the cross-country data is the following:
+The specification we use to analyse the cross-country data is the following:

-$$\log(\mathbf{y}i) = \beta_0 + \beta_1 \log(\mathbf{u}\mathbf{v}i) + \mathbf{Z}i' \gamma + \mathbf{u}i, \tag{1}$$ where $\log(v_i)$ is either GDP per worker or GDP per capita in country i; $\log(uv_i)$ measures the intensity of UV-R in country i; and $Z_i$ is a vector of auxiliary controls.
-The parameter of interest is $\beta_1$ .
+$$\log(y_i) = \beta_0 + \beta_1 \log(uv_i) + Z_i'\gamma + u_i, \tag{1}$$ where $\log(y_i)$ is either GDP per worker or GDP per capita in country i; $\log(uv_i)$ measures the intensity of UV-R in country i; and Z_i is a vector of auxiliary controls.
+The parameter of interest is β_1 .

 When estimating equation (1) by OLS, our main concern is omitted variable bias.
-Inspired by the literature on the fundamental determinants of productivity (see Acemoglu, 2009, Ch.
-4), we attempt to minimize the risk that our estimates of $\beta_1$ are convoluting the influence from known productivity determinants by controlling for an extensive set of potential confounders.
+Inspired by the literature on the fundamental determinants of productivity (Acemoglu, 2009, Ch.
+4), we attempt to minimize the risk that our estimates of β_1 are convoluting the influence from known productivity determinants by controlling for an extensive set of potential confounders.

 UV-R features a very strong latitude gradient.
 Since latitude may capture a host of income determinants, we include it in Z. In our regressions, we allow absolute latitude to enter in two ways: linearly and as latitude fixed effects.
-The latitude fixed effects are constructed such that each 10-degree latitude bin is allowed to hold a separate impact on our income measures.
-In our full specification, identification is therefore obtained from the residual variation in UV-R that is orthogonal to absolute latitude.
+The latitude fixed effects are constructed such that each 10° latitude bin is allowed to hold a separate impact on our income measures.
+In our full specification, identification is, therefore, obtained from the residual variation in UV-R that is orthogonal to absolute latitude.4